ncbi/TPMCalculator/README.md

 11. Intron_Count_Reads (All reads assigned to the intronic regions)
 12. Intron_TPM (TPM for all the intronic regions)

-### Output file: .ent
+### Output file: _[gene|transcript].ent
-This file is per sample and includes the TPM values for each exon and intron.
+This file is per sample and includes the TPM values for each exon and intron at gene or transcript level.

 The columns are:

 1. Gene_Id
-2. Transcript_Id
+2. Transcript_Id (Not present in the gene file)
 3. Chr
 4. Type ( feature type: exon or intron)
 5. Type_Number (consecutive number starting from 1)